DevenNabar/react-portfolio/README.md

 ## My Portfolio Website

-To run the file do 'npm start'
+To run the file 'npm start'